roddhjav/apparmor.d/docs/play.md

 !!! success "Acknowledgement"

-    It is a 2025 and Apparmor version of [Russell Coker's SELinux play machine](https://doc.coker.com.au/computers/se-linux-play-machine/).
+    This is a 2025 and AppArmor version of [Russell Coker's SELinux play machine](https://doc.coker.com.au/computers/se-linux-play-machine/).